 5. Add in employer flexibility

 Make sure you allow some employer flexibility when drafting the contract.
 Consider including flexibility, mobility, variation and payment in lieu of notice clauses.
 And ensuring a non-contractual disciplinary procedure will be very helpful if it comes to terminating a contract.

 For more information on contracts of employment, there are two useful blogs on my website – the first is Understanding Terms and Conditions of Employment; what are they and what needs to be included in them.
 The second blog focuses on Changing or varying contracts of employment ; how to do it and what happens when the two parties don’t agree.

-If you would like a chat about your contracts or you need a contract for a member of your staff, please contact me.
-I support both individuals and organisations.
+If you would like to talk through your contracts or you need a contract for a member of your staff, please contact Hill HR.

 I love helping and guiding businesses through the minefield of employment and HR.
 If you would like to chat about how I can help your business, give me a call on 07483 253984 or email me: firstname.lastname@example.org